WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

       _"the candidate must take charge of an actual flight"_

+- chatter

+  1. verb: talk rapidly or incessantly about trivial matters.

+     _"the kids chattered and splashed at the edge of the lagoon"_

+     - (of a bird, monkey, or machine) make a series of quick high-pitched sounds.

+       _"parrots chattered in the sunlight"_

+     - (of a person's teeth) click repeatedly together from cold or fear.

+       _"his teeth were chattering"_

+  2. noun: incessant trivial talk.

+     _"a stream of idle chatter"_

+     - electronic or radio communication, especially between individuals being monitored by a government agency as a result of suspected involvement in terrorist activity or espionage.

+       _"officials refused to comment on a news report that the patrols were resumed due to increased internet chatter"_

+  3. noun: a series of quick high-pitched sounds.

+     _"the chatter of a typewriter"_

+     - undesirable vibration in a mechanism.

+       _"the wipers should operate without chatter"_

+  4. phrase: the chattering classes — educated people, especially those in academic, artistic, or media circles.

+     _"the politically correct voice of the chattering classes"_

 - citizenry

   1. noun: the citizens of a place regarded collectively. 被统一看待的一个地方的公民们，即公民（抽象概念上的）。